State of Artificial Intelligence (AI) in Human Resource Management: A 2023 Report

 On the other hand, if an employee performs well throughout the year, but before the review, their performance drops, then despite their previous good performance, they are going to get a bad review.

-Recency bias penalises people based on factors outside of their control and rewards people for momentary bursts of effort.
+Recency bias penalizes people based on factors outside of their control and rewards people for momentary bursts of effort.

 One way you can prevent recency bias (unless you have an exceptionally good memory, in which case you have already won the jackpot) is to keep a track record of an employee’s performance.
 That means making notes of an employee’s work, making notes of their skills, keeping a record of feedback given and received, how they work with other people, etc.

-You can do this manually, which might be slightly painstaking (or not depending on your view), or you can use a performance management software to do this.
+You can do this manually, which might be slightly painstaking (or not, depending on your view), or you can use performance management software to do this.
 Engagedly has two features that can specifically help with tracking performance: employee feedback and private notes.
-The exclusive features help in eliminating recency bias by providing a holistic view of an employee’s performance.
+The exclusive features help eliminate recency bias by providing a holistic view of an employee’s performance.

 It’s worth remembering that recency bias cannot be completely eliminated.
 But there’s no reason why you shouldn’t try your best to get rid of it.